 - Pack in Sturdy Boxes: Use strong boxes to pack heavy pantry items like canned goods, and make sure they are balanced to avoid tipping.

-9. Packing Kitchen Knives and Utensils
+9. Packing your Kitchen Knives and Utensils

 Packing sharp objects like knives requires extra care to avoid injuries during the move.